CreunaAB/teamgg-fe-style-guide/css/formatting.md

 * Always use the minimum specificty required to achieve the desired style.
 * Avoid nesting selectors as much as possible.
 Modifiers, pseudo-states/elements & media queries are the exceptions.
+* Don't use ID's for styling.
-* Minimize the use of ID's and avoid !important.
+* Minimize the use of !important.
+This should be reserved for helper classes and print css.
+* Don't use @extend as this can have unexpected side effects.
 ```md
 // Bad
 .block {